Between-The-Sheets/Lord-Of-The-Drinks-Project/README.md

 ## General Requirements

-* Use the HTML5 canvas
+* MET: Use the HTML5 canvas
-* Or a Canvas framework like KineticJS, paper.js or other
+* MET: Or a Canvas framework like KineticJS, paper.js or other
-* Use SVG
+* TODO: Use SVG
-* Or a SVG framework like Raphael JS or other
+* TODO: Or a SVG framework like Raphael JS or other
-* Create animations
+* MET: Create animations
-* Either for the canvas, SVG or both
+* MET: Either for the canvas, SVG or both
-* The application must work in the latest versions of the browsers: Google Chrome, Mozilla Firefox, Internet Explorer 10/11, Opera and Apple Safari
+* TODO: (test Safari)The application must work in the latest versions of the browsers: Google Chrome, Mozilla Firefox, Internet Explorer 10/11, Opera and Apple Safari
-* Brief documentation of your project (2-3 pages).
+* TODO: Brief documentation of your project (2-3 pages).

-## Additional Requirements
+## TODO: Additional Requirements

 * Follow the best practices for producing high-quality code:
 * Correct naming